nguyenthanhnhut5897/MacosAppDemo/README.md

     git clone https://github.com/nguyenthanhnhut5897/MacosAppDemo.git
     ```

-2. Open `MacosAppDemo.xcodeproj` or `MacosAppDemo.xcworkspace` in Xcode.
+2. Open `MacosAppDemo.xcodeproj` in Xcode.

 3. Build and run on macOS using the latest Xcode version.